software-mansion/react-native-reanimated/docs/docs/api/LayoutAnimations/EntryAnimations.md

     <AnimatedComponent entering={Animation} >
 ```
 ### 3. Customize the animation
-    If you don't know what Modifiers the animation provides then find your animation down below.
+    If you don't know what modifiers the animation provides then find your animation down below.
 ```js
     <AnimatedComponent entering={Animation.duration(3000).otherModifier()} >
 ```